shampoodleshams/i-like-telling-stories...even-with-data/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7244491"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # Reflections
-The three visualizations were modified from data pulled from the [OECD Data](https://data.oecd.org/gga/general-government-debt.htm) website.
-The importance of understanding any government's debt-to-GDP ratio is highlighted in this explanation on the website: "It is a key indicator for the sustainability of government finance.
+My three visualizations were modified from data pulled from the [OECD Data](https://data.oecd.org/gga/general-government-debt.htm) website.
+The importance of understanding any government's debt-to-GDP ratio is highlighted in the following explanation on the website: "It is a key indicator for the sustainability of government finance.
 Changes in government debt over time primarily reflect the impact of past government deficits."
-The website provided an immersive experience in learning about this ratio through its interactive screens, sliders and choice of countries.
-After digging into the data a little bit, I produced three key visualizations.
+The website provided an immersive experience in learning about this ratio through its interactive screens, time sliders and choice of countries.
+After digging into the data, I produced three key visualizations, explained below.
 <br>

 A few obvious distinctions between the three types of data visualizations are